Kong/docs.konghq.com/app/_hub/kong-inc/grpc-web/index.md

 Note that, even using JSON encoding, the [gRPC-Web protocol] specifies that both request and response data consist of a series of frames, in a similar way to the full [gRPC protocol].
 The [gRPC-Web] library performs this framing as expected.

 As an extension, this plugin also allows "naked" JSON requests with POST method and `Content-Type: application/json` header.
-These requests will be encoded to ProtocolBuffer, framed and forwarded to the gRPC service.
-The responses are transformed in the same way back, allowing any HTTP client to use a gRPC service without special libraries.
+These requests are encoded to ProtocolBuffer, framed, and forwarded to the gRPC service.
+Likewise, the responses are transformed on the way back, allowing any HTTP client to use a gRPC service without special libraries.
 This feature is limited to unary (non-streaming) requests.
 Streaming responses are encoded into multiple JSON objects; it's up to the client to split into separate records if it has to support multiple response messages.

 [Kong]: https://konghq.com